Motorsport Network

-Motorsport Network is an American media and technology company headquartered in Miami, FL and London, UK.
+Motorsport Network is an American media and technology company headquartered in Miami, Florida and London, UK.
 The company's proprietary brands, websites and OTT operations focus on motor racing and consumer automotive content serving and presenting content to audiences worldwide.
 The privately held business was founded in 2015 with the acquisition of Motorsport.com and now operates international digital, videogame, print, e-commerce & event businesses.

 History

 Following the acquisition of Motorsport.com, the company established its headquarters in Miami in 2015.

 In 2016, it acquired its major competitor, the Haymarket Publishing portfolio of motor racing brands, including the renowned Autosport business that was established in 1950.

 The company opened an automotive division with the creation of the Motor1.com brand that subsequently has been supplemented by the creation or acquisition of a number of other motoring platforms including FerrariChat.com, InsideEVs.com, and MYEV.com.

 In May 2017, Motorsport Network conducted a multi-lingual Global Fan Survey of Formula One, reputed to be the world's largest fan survey of any sport, with over 200,000 respondents.

 In 2018, James Allen, formerly the Financial Times' Formula 1 correspondent and network commentator with UK broadcasters ITV and BBC was appointed as the company's president.

 In May 2018, Motorsport Network bolstered its presence in the esports market through partnerships with Codemasters, Le Mans and NASCAR.

-In 2019, the company attracted two new investors, Formula 1 multiple world champion, Fernando Alonso became a shareholder in the esport division and Formula E's founder, Alejandro Agag to a shareholding in the organisation's electric vehicle (EV) operation.
+In 2019, the company attracted two new investors, Formula 1 multiple world champion, Fernando Alonso, became a shareholder in the esport division and Formula E's founder, Alejandro Agag, to a shareholding in the organisation's electric vehicle (EV) operation.

 In February 2020, Mehul Kapadia, formerly SVP Global Head of Marketing at Tata Communications, joined the company as COO.

 In April 2020, the company also announced a partnership with Ferrari for an official channel on the Motorsport.tv streaming platform.
 This was followed by an official Mercedes Benz Motorsport channel in August 2020.

 In May 2021, the company announced that it had agreed to acquire the luxury automotive marketplace duPont Registry as the centrepiece of a new division focussed on the buying and selling of supercars and luxury automobiles.

 In October 2021, the company announced the promotion of Oliver Ciesla to the role of CEO.

+In June 2023, Motorsport Network Media was acquired by GMF Capital.
+The deal included 50+ websites, but not the company's gaming division.